Matroid Secretary via Labeling Schemes: The Labeling Scheme Framework

 Our algorithms skip all elements with arrival time before a certain parameter $p \in (0,1)$, which has the same effect as choosing a value $n_0\sim \Bin(n,p)$ from the binomial distribution of parameters $n$ and $p$ and then skipping the first $n_0$ elements.
-Among the elements that arrive after time $p$, our algorithms also skip all non-improving elements.
+Among the elements that arrive after time $p$, our algorithms skip all non-improving elements.
 In particular, the output of all our algorithms will be a subset of the improving elements arriving in the interval $[p,1]$.
-The following assumption is not necessary for our algorithms, but it simplifies their analysis.
+The following assumption is unnecessary for our algorithms, but it simplifies their analysis.

-\begin{restatable}{assumption}{asmCopies} The input matroid is augmented in such a way that, at every time $t$, the set $E_t$ has full rank.
-Every new element added in this way is added at the end of the value order. \end{restatable}
+\begin{assumption} The input matroid is augmented in such a way that, at every time $t$, the set $E_t$ has full rank.
+Every new element added in this way has an infinitesimal weight compared to its original counterpart. \end{assumption} We remark that this is only used to analyze our algorithms, and we refer to the full version of this paper for more details about the construction.
+One of the main tools we use is the following lemma, which characterizes the distribution of the arrival times of improving elements.
+Its proof can be found in the full version of this paper.